-Australian Universities: Mental Health Services Should be Tailored to Cultural Needs
+Australian Universities Tailor Mental Health Services to Cultures

 According to a prominent mental health charity, successful mental health services at Australian universities must be tailored to the cultural requirements of international students since they come from multicultural environments.